Optimization

 If you're going to optimize for AI-generated answers, you need to understand what happens between the moment someone asks a question and the moment a chatbot responds.
 These systems don't work like traditional search engines.
 They don't just match keywords to pages and sort them by authority.

 AI answer engines evaluate trust on several levels at once.
 They look at domain credibility, expertise signals on the page itself (like author credentials and citations to statutes), and whether information stays consistent across your site and across other sources on the web.
-They also cross-reference mentions of your firm on external sites: legal directories, bar association profiles, news outlets, and review platforms.
+They also cross-reference mentions of your firm on external sites: legal directories, bar association profiles, news outlets, review platforms, YouTube transcripts, and Reddit discussions.
 AEO is about more than what's on your pages.
 It's a full-spectrum approach to building a digital reputation that AI systems can verify independently.

 The Three Levels of Answer Engine Optimization